MtnBiker/historical-streets-la/ImplementationNotes.md

 Saving `extent` as json. extent_array started causing errors and json is probably going to be easier to work with in the long run. var geojson = layer.toGeoJSON(); … JSON.stringify(geojson.geometry).

 extent.json is GeoJSON LineString.
 I could make a Feature and store other information, but for now just keeping it separately in the dB seems fine.
-Just have to deal with how JavaScript (Leaflet specifically) handles GeoJSON (I'm not using any PostGIS aspects. )
+Just have to deal with how JavaScript (Leaflet specifically) handles GeoJSON (I'm not using any PostGIS aspects nor Rails. )

+Editing is now GeoJSON stored in extent_json.
+Legacy extent_array still there until copy those to GeoJSON (edit and trace.)

+https://gis.stackexchange.com/questions/166863/how-to-calculate-the-bounding-box-of-a-geojson-object-using-python-or-javascript to get fitBounds to work.
+Using another function